Rules for Monthly BioQuests

 Sightings - Scoring

 Scoring for sightings is based on QuestaGame’s in-game ‘gold’ rewards.
 Gold is awarded for sightings that you submit, based on the perceived rarity (by location and season) of what you find based on biodiversity databases.
-Note that plants are not yet scored on rarity, and instead receive minimum gold.

 For the protection of wildlife, players are discouraged from disturbing the habitats of any species.
-Players should note that sightings of rare and/or threatened species, will not necesarily earn extra gold, as often these species have been well surveyed previously.
+Players should note that sightings of rare and/or threatened species, will not necessarily earn extra gold, as often these species have been well surveyed previously.

 Certain gold bonuses in QuestaGame will not count towards your score for the purposes of this competition.